The Herbal Health Coach Health & Wellness Magazine - Spring 2020 Issue

 Instead, you should think about real skin care and start to implement a daily skin care regime that actually has the potential to nourish and rebuild the tone and health of your skin.
 Using natural skin care products is even more preferable, as most of them do not contain potentially harmful ingredients that may end up doing you more harm than good.

 There are many synthetic chemicals that are added to commercially available skin care products, such as parabens, EDTA, and the list goes on, and on, and on.
 Have a look at the list of ingredients that are routinely being used in many commercially available skin care products.
 It will astound you.
+If your aim is to reduce the lines and wrinkles on your face, consider a holistic approach.
+Yes, it does take more time and effort, but the results will be much better, longer lasting and not least of all, much healthier for you.

 Choose products that are truly natural.
 Natural skin care products usually contain essential oil and herbal extracts that are effective in treating your skin.
 They are not synthetic designer chemicals that will provide you with a quick fix.
 They are however proven substances that have been shown to promote healthy skin and a vibrant looking complexion.
 Cosmetic butters, oils from seeds, such as wheat germ, sesame seeds, etc., as well as different type of hydrosols, etc., are all rich in nutrients that soothe, hydrate and nourish your skin.